DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 > [!abstract]+ **Van Richten & the Spirit Mirror**
 > Dr. Rudolph van Richten's curse prevents him from perceiving his son, Erasmus, in the *spirit mirror*.
 See [[Arc S - The Moonlit Murders]] for more information about lifting Van Richten's curse.
+# I9.
+The Tome of Strahd
+The *Tome of Strahd* is kept closed by a locked steel clasp enchanted with an *arcane lock* spell cast at 5th level.
+The pass phrase to suppress it is "I come in Dostron's memory."
+(Only Strahd and his eldest bride, Sasha Ivliskova, know this pass phrase.
+See [[Arc L - Dinner with Strahd]] for more information about Sasha Ivliskova.)

+The clasp ordinarily takes a successful DC 15 Strength check to break, but requires a successful DC 25 Strength check instead while under the effects of the spell.
+Similarly, the lock itself ordinarily requires a DC 15 Dexterity (Thieves’ Tools) check to open, but requires a successful DC 25 Dexterity (Thieves’ Tools) check instead while under the effects of the spell.
+An attempt to pick the lock takes 1 minute to complete.
+## I9a.
+Reading the Tome
+Once successfully opened, the contents of the *Tome* now read as follows: <sup><a href="https://www.reddit.com/r/CurseofStrahd/comments/i4euxw/plaything_of_darkness_a_philosophy_students_take/">6</a></sup>

+<div class="description"><p>I am the Ancient.
+I am the Land.
+My beginnings are lost in the darkness of the past.
+I was the warrior, I was good and just.
+I thundered across the land like the wrath of a just god, but the war years and the killing years wore down my soul as the wind wears stone into sand.</p>
+<p>All goodness slipped from my life.
+I found my youth and strength gone, and all I had left was death.
+My army settled in the valley of Barovia and took power over the people in the name of a just god, but with none of a god's grace or justice.</p>
+<p>I called for my family, long unseated from their ancient thrones, and brought them here to settle in the castle Ravenloft.
+They came with a younger brother of mine, Sergei.
+He was handsome and youthful.
+I hated him for both.</p>
+<p>From the families of the valley, one spirit shone above all others: a rare beauty, who was called 'perfection,' 'joy,' and 'treasure.'
+Her name was Tatyana, and I longed for her to be mine.
+But 'Old One' was my name to her—'elder' and 'brother' also.
+Her heart went to Sergei.
+They were betrothed.
+The date was set.</p>
+<p>With words she called me "brother," but when I looked into her eyes they reflected another name: "death."
+It was the death of the aged that she saw in me.
+She loved her youth and enjoyed it, but I had squandered mine.
+And so I came to hate death—my death. </p>
+<p>But I would not be called "death" so soon.
+I made a pact with Death.
+On the day of the wedding, I killed Sergei, my brother, and sealed my pact with his blood.</p>
+<p>I found Tatyana weeping in the garden east of the chapel.
+She fled from me, and I pursued.
+Finally, in despair, she flung herself from the walls of Ravenloft, and I watched everything I ever wanted fall from my grasp forever.</p>
+<p>It was a thousand feet through the mists.
+No trace of her was ever found, and not even I know her final fate.
+Arrows from the castle guards pierced me to my soul, but I did not die.
+Nor did I live.
+I became undead, forever.</p>
+<p>I have studied much since then.
+'Vampyr' is my new name.
+I still lust for life and youth, and I curse the living that took them from me.
+Even the sun is against me, but little else can harm me now.
+Even a stake through my heart does not kill me, though it holds me from movement.
+But the sword, that cursed sword that Sergei brought!
+I must dispose of that awful tool!
+I fear and hate it as much as the sun.</p>
+<p>I have learned much, too, about this land of Barovia.
+Ancient are its ways, ancient beyond the knowledge of the simple folk of the valley.
+Ancient gods dwelt in this valley long before my coming, and three hidden fanes still give tribute to their memories.
+I visited the Swamp Fane, the Forest Fane, and the Mountain Fane, and claimed their power for my own.
+Their servants now serve me, and thus I have become the Land.</p>
+<p>Since my passage into eternity, I have often hunted for Tatyana.
+I have even felt her within my grasp, but each time, she flees from me again.
+But she cannot run forever—and I have nothing but time.</p>
+<p>I write this now to crystallize my rage in the face of time's bitter winds.
+As the chill of the grave grips my heart, I feel all that I was leave me—the death of the man, and the birth of the immortal.
+Yet this memory shall persevere, a scion of that righteous fury.
+I shall bury the past, and so begin anew.</p>
+<p>I now reside far below Ravenloft.
+I live among the dead and sleep beneath the very stones of this hollow castle of despair.
+I have abandoned the riches of my conquests beneath the toll of the belfry, sealed behind a reminder of the treasure I once lost.
+Yet one day, I shall rise again from the ashes of my glory and reclaim what is rightfully mine.</p></div>

+The pages following the legible text are filled with diagrams, equations, and thousands of strange symbols.
+The symbols are not written language, but a cipher devised by Strahd to conceal his secret plans.
+(Only the **lich** Exethanter knows the key to decode Strahd's cipher.
+See [[Arc T - The Amber Temple]] for more information about Exethanter.)
+Several diagrams appear to depict a large, crystalline human heart, while others depict circles of standing stones.

+Players who read through these sections find numerous annotations referencing (in Common) an individual named Exethanter.
+Multiple instances of Exethanter’s name are accompanied by the symbol of the Amber Temple: a thick-bordered equilateral triangle containing an inverted equilateral triangle, which in turn contain a vertical wavy line.
+(The triangle represents the god of secrets, the inverted triangle the amber sarcophagi, and the wavy line the vestiges sealed within.)

+> [!abstract]+ **The Symbol**
+>
+> The symbol of the Amber Temple can be identified by the dusk elf Kasimir Velikov (who has seen it in his dreams), by the revenant Sir Godfrey Gwilym (who once guarded the Temple), or by Victor Vallakovich (who has seen the symbol in his spellbook).
+Of these three, only Kasimir and Godfrey know what the Amber Temple is and where it can be found, and only Kasimir—once the players complete **_Arc P - The Beacon of Argynvostholt_**—is willing to tell them how to get there.
 # Design Notes: The Lost Soul
 The original module presents a number of interesting ideas and set pieces—the hag coven at Old Bonegrinder, the dream pastry addicts, Victor Vallakovich's teleportation circle, Stella Wachter's strange illness, and the betrayal of Leo Dilisnya—but ultimately fails to do anything interesting or meaningful with them.